KaeruShi/Weeabooify/README.md

 > [!Note]
 > For KernelSU users: root access must be manually enabled via the **KernelSU** app.

+## ⚙️ How It Works
+Weeabooify works by dynamically hooking and modifying Android’s SystemUI and Framework components at runtime — powered by the LSPosed engine.
+This allows seamless theming and interface customization without modifying system files or flashing heavy overlays.

 ## 🖼️ Preview
 For a detailed look at the **Weeabooify** app interface and features, please visit the [Preview Gallery](PREVIEW.md).